BenediktLamberty/EigeneProgrammiersprache/README.md

     * let b = func: x -> {...}
     * let c = func: (x, y, z) -> {...}
 * Call: ´aaa()´, ´ccc(x, y, z)´
+* In named functions you can use ´name()´ to call the function recursively.
+Otherwise use ´recur()´.

 #### Lists